Hangtruongg/2D-magic-adventure-frontend/README.md

 ## Part1: How to play the game

-- The player first need to register (when not have an account) or login (when already have an account)
+- The player first needs to register (when not have an account) or login (when already have an account)
+- NOTE: 3rd party cookies need to be enabled if being backend and frontend are hosted on different domains

 - After login or register succesfully, the player will be pushed to the homepage page, where he/she can read about A-maze or start to play the game (start Game Button)